-There are 3 major categories* of college employees: classified, faculty, and management.
-All employees fall into one of these categories for personnel and payroll purposes.
-Employees with multiple assignments may fall into more than one category.
-This procedure defines the characteristics of each employee group, and subcategories of each group.
+This procedure defines the characteristics of the three major employee groups, and the subcategories within each of these groups.
 It also assigns responsibility to the department administrator and the Human Resources Department for assigning and changing the employment category of a budgeted position, and provides the procedure to be followed.

 There are 3 major categories of college employees: classified, faculty and management.
 All employees fall into one of these categories for personnel and payroll purposes.
 Employees with multiple assignments may fall into more than one category.

 Each of the 3 major employment categories can be broken down into many additional sub-categories: hourly or salaried; budgeted or non-budgeted; category 1 or category 2; academic year or fiscal year; credit or non-credit; bargaining unit or non-bargaining unit; grant/contract-funded or general fund.

 Assigning An Employment Category To A New Budgeted Position

 When a new budgeted position is created, the department administrator is responsible for recommending the appropriate employment category for the position.
 This recommendation must be based on a written job description for the position (see Employee Job Descriptions) and must comply with employment law (including Oregon Revised Statutes 243.650 ) and the appropriate labor contract guidelines.
 The recommended employment category for the new position is shown on the Request to Post Position Form (see Hiring Process).
 For assistance with this recommendation and more information about each category, contact Human Resources.